• 01245 26 56 11

 Jan Church

-Jan is the College’s Business Support Staff Governor.
+Jan is the colleges business support staff governor and is a member of the Policy, Sustainability & Resources Committee.
 Jan joined Chelmsford College in 2004, as part of the Learning Technologies team and quickly moved to a Lead Role in the Learning Resource Centres.
 In 2013 with the new Assessment Centres on the horizon, Jan was offered a Lead Role and during this period achieved the Professional Certification to CILIP (Chartered Institute of Library and Information Professionals).
 During 2015 Jan became the Co-ordinator for both Learning and Assessment Centres.
 Jan enjoys using technology and is passionate about sharing information to support learning.
 Jan collaborates with other colleges by being a member of JISC and has joined their Community of Practice where she takes an active role in discussions and sharing knowledge across the South East Region.
 Jan spends her spare time outdoors as much as possible and has a real passion for gardening.

 Richard Davidson